pic

 Ministry research findings directly or indirectly benefit all citizens of the Nation.
 The Ministry, through inspection and grading services, safeguards and ensures standards of quality in the daily food supply.

-It offers assistance and information to increase citizen’s competitiveness in the world economy; administers programs to prevent unfair foreign trade competition; provides social and economic statistics and analysis for business and government planners; provides research and support for the increased use of scientific, engineering, and technological development; works to improve our understanding and benefits of the Earth’s physical environment and oceanic resources; grants patents and registers trademarks; develops policies and conducts research on telecommunications; provides assistance to promote domestic economic development; promotes travel to the Nation of Hawai‘i by residents of foreign countries; & assists in the growth of small businesses.
+It’s mandates to increase citizen’s competitiveness in the world economy; provides research and support for the increased use of scientific, engineering, and technological development; works to improve our understanding and benefits of the Earth’s physical environment and oceanic resources; grants patents and registers trademarks; develops policies and conducts research on telecommunications; promote domestic economic development; travel to the Nation of Hawai‘i by residents of foreign countries; & assists in the growth of small businesses.

 The Ministry of Communications is the primary authority for communications law, regulation, and technological innovation.